jim-collier/x9git/project/design.md

 	- The PowerShell build is not a third leg.
 The two scripts were proven identical to each other at v2.1.0, so agreeing with one is agreeing with both, and a third leg would only add an interpreter to find.
 	- It also checks that `update` and `br land` still route where they always did, under both spellings.
 A permanent alias is a promise, and promises get checks.

+- The installers stayed - one Bash, one PowerShell - and now install a binary rather than a script.
+	- The PowerShell one was reconsidered, since what it installs needs no PowerShell.
+It was kept because PowerShell is the only shell every Windows machine already has: without it, installing on Windows would need Git Bash or WSL first, and nothing would put the install directory on PATH.
+It is the only piece of PowerShell that still ships, and PSScriptAnalyzer came back into the lint stage with it.
+	- `--arch` became real.
+It was accepted and ignored while one script ran everywhere; it now picks which published binary to fetch.
+	- `--ref` became `--tag`, because what it names is a published release rather than any git ref.
+Both old spellings still bind, like every other retired name.
+	- `--release dev` is gone rather than reinterpreted.
+It installed the tip of a branch, which a script in the tree allowed and a compiled product does not.
+Typing it says so and names the two routes that exist.
+A flag that quietly changed meaning would be worse than one that explains itself.
+	- Every route is a release asset, so every route is verified.
+The unverified branch of the plan no longer exists, and where the checksum can't be fetched or can't be computed the install stops. `SHA256SUMS` is fetched before the plan is printed, because it is what says whether this platform has a binary at all - and it names the ones that do when this one doesn't.
+	- The contributor setup scripts were dropped rather than ported.
+A Go checkout needs only Go, and the three commands that do it are in the README.

+- FreeBSD is a published platform.
+	- The installer had to answer for a platform with no asset either way.
+Adding one costs a line in the target list - the module is pure stdlib with no cgo, so every target cross-builds from one box - which is cheaper than documenting an exception.
+	- OpenBSD and NetBSD are still that exception.
+They fall through to the build-from-source message, which names the platforms the release did publish.

 - The version lives in the tag and nowhere else.
 	- The scripted builds each carried a `thisVersion` string by hand, and a release rewrote both.
 They had drifted before, which is why phase 1 compared them.
 	- A Go build takes its version from `-ldflags` at build time, so there is nothing in the tree that can disagree with the tag.
 Cutting a release now edits exactly one file: the changelog heading.